The Pentagon Just Ignored Trump’s Transphobia And We Love It

 It’s like getting a hug from Baby Jesus when Trump does something unconstitutional and he gets a smack down from the law.
 This happened today with 45’s “ban” on transgender individuals serving in the military.

 In case you blocked it out of your mind, back in July Trump decided via Twitter that transgender people could not serve in the military.
 Why?
 Because their “surgeries” are too expensive.
-This logic was deeply foolish considering not all trans people get surgery and the money that goes to the small amount of trans people who decide on surgery is minmual — especially when the “military already spends 10 times more on erectile dysfunction prescriptions.”
-In addition, Trump’s $80 billion trips to Mar-A-Largo costs more than any trans person.
+This logic was deeply foolish considering not all trans people get surgery and the money that goes to the small amount of trans people who decide on surgery is minimal — especially when the “military already spends 10 times more on erectile dysfunction prescriptions.”
+In addition, Trump’s $20 million trips to Mar-A-Largo costs more than all trans people in the military combined.

 There are thousands of trans people who proudly serve and protect their country.
 Kicking trans people out, or anyone who volunteers their service, will only make our country less safe.
 Fortunately, the Defense Department officials said on Monday that Trump’s transphobia “most likely violates constitutional rights to due process and equal protection,” according to the New York Times.